Sonuthahreen/DAY-2/README.md

-# DAY-2- explanation of manipulating tensors and tensor operations in PyTorch without code:
+# DAY-2- explanation of manipulating tensors and tensor operations in PyTorch :

 1. **Representation of Data:**